PADUCAH GASEOUS DIFFUSION PLANT

-The U.S. Department of Energy’s (DOE) Paducah Gaseous Diffusion Plant (PGDP), located in far Western Kentucky, is the last active uranium enrichment facility in the country.
-Plant enrichment operations began in the early 1950’s and was the initial uranium enrichment stage for Cold-War weapons development and a growing nuclear power industry.
-The now-antiquated gaseous diffusion process is used for uranium enrichment at the PGDP and requires extensive water, power, and cooling infrastructure.
-Site process operations utilize 11 million gallons of water per day and are reported to consume as much electricity as the city of St. Louis.
-The uranium feedstock stored at the PGDP for enrichment and recycling comprises the largest stockpile of mined uranium in the world.
+The U.S. Department of Energy’s (DOE) Paducah Gaseous Diffusion Plant (PGDP), located in far western Kentucky, was the last operating government-owned uranium enrichment facility in the country.
+Plant enrichment operations began in the early 1950s as the initial uranium enrichment step for Cold War weapons development and a growing nuclear power industry.

-Plant operations, maintenance, and process upgrades generated waste materials disposed in site landfills and burial grounds as well as waste fluids released to site waste & water systems, treatment lagoons and surface waterways.
-Leaching of disposed materials contaminated site soil and groundwater resulting in the largest documented trichloroethene (TCE) and Technetium-99 groundwater plumes in the DOE complex and the world.
-The number of source areas contributing to soil, surface water and groundwater contamination and the depth, contaminants and geochemistry of the sites groundwater plumes pose world-class technical and regulatory challenges for compliance, oversight and cleanup.
+PGDP operations, maintenance, and process upgrades generated waste materials that were disposed of in site landfills and burial grounds, as well as waste fluids that were released to site waste and water systems, treatment lagoons and surface waterways.
+Leaching of disposed materials contaminated site soil and groundwater, resulting in the largest documented trichloroethene (TCE) and technetium-99 groundwater plumes in the DOE complex and among the largest TCE plume systems in the world.